emilybernard1/BookAndCraftTrackerApp/README.md

 ---------------
 -Primary: Make sure I really understand and build a solid foundation of how to build a back end

 -Stretch: Front End Design.
 I really want to try to dive deeper here this week, because it feels like my weak point.
+Add Favorites.